dotCMS/docker/examples/01-single-node-clean/readme.md

 ```
 where the path before the colon points to the license pack on the host filesystem.

-You should have at least 2GB of RAM dedicated to Docker for both containers to run.
+You should have at least 4GB of RAM dedicated to Docker for the 3 containers to run.
 This configuration is not recommended for production use.

 ## docker-compose